IAMSSROBINSON/C/08_manipulating_strings/114_joining_strings/notes.md

 `strncat(firstString, secondStringToAddToFirstString, lengthOfSecondStringToConcatenate);`

-- Third argument specifies how much (in numerical character length) of the second string to concatenate to the first
-- Second argument pointer name is used to point to first character of second argument string so using parenthesis arithmetic can be done e.g. `firstString, (secondStringToAddToFirstString + 3), length;`
+- The string being added(the second argument) begins at position 0 of that string and ends at the position of the third argument BUT because the name of the char array also acts as a pointer to the first element/character arithmetic can be done to alter the starting position
-- firstString array must be large enough to accommodate all concatenated strings to avoid error
+- firstString array must still be large enough to accommodate all concatenated strings to avoid error